 Get Help from a Car Accident Attorney in Lafayette, Louisiana

-If you were injured in an auto accident, you can seek compensation for your damages.
+If you suffered injuries in an auto accident caused by a distracted driver, you can hold them responsible for your damages and recover compensation.
 Laborde Earles Injury Lawyers can discuss your case, establish liability for your injuries, and help you determine how much your case is worth.

-To discuss your case with a car accident attorney in Lafayette, Louisiana today call (337) 777-7777 for a free case evaluation.
-Our legal team can help you pursue a fair settlement.
+To discuss your case with a car accident team member from our Lafayette, Louisiana, office today, call (337) 777-7777.
+We offer free case evaluations.
+Our legal team may be able to help you pursue a fair settlement.